Anthonyjwest/reading-notes/revisions-cloud.md

 ### What is the command to take a snapshot of your changed files?

 To create a snapshot of all modifications to tracked files in your working directory, use "git commit -a".
+To take a snapshot of a single file with a message use command "git commit -m "message".

 ### What is the command to send your changed files to Github?